openhab/openhab-docs/configuration/items.md

 ### Name

 The Item name is the unique identified of the Item.
-The name should only consist of letters, numbers and the underscore character.
+The name must only consist of letters, numbers and the underscore character.
 Spaces and special characters cannot be used.
 A good naming schema can be advised.